MacareuxDigital/md_content_translator/README.md

 * [How to translate contents](https://youtu.be/6Tr-8dI6G8o)
 * [How to enable machine translators](https://youtu.be/90vNHARToUw)

+## Features

+* Create translate requests from pages
+* Translate requests from dashboard
+* Apply machine translation to translate requests
+* Glossary for human tranlsators

 ## ToDo

 * Test with Basic Workflow (This package creates a new version of the page and approves it.
 It should work with built-in workflow system).
-* Dictionary for human translators
 * Support more blocks
 * Permission Keys
   * Can translate page contents (done)